-The Graduate School of Engineering provides a FAQ web page.
+Please see the Graduate Student Services page.
+The Graduate School of Engineering also provides a FAQ web page.

 The student is encouraged to study with other students, to share notes and ideas.
 All examinations, laboratory exercises, and other assignments, must be completed by the student alone.
 Examinations and quizzes administered in this class during previous quarters are not available for review by the student, and any student who reviews such will be considered to have violated the policies on academic honesty.
 Neither this nor any other form of academic dishonesty will be tolerated.
 In the frame below is Northeastern’s Academic Honesty and Integrity Policy: